AJ-HH/dancerush/README.md

 The frontend will be put into a seperate repo (link here)

-### 2.1 Create card
+--- ### 2.1 Create card ---

-A card which stores all the information from one song.
+--- A card which stores all the information from one song.
 - genre
 - song
 - artist
 - bpm
 - easy
-- noteseasy
 - normal
-- notesnormal
 - unlocked
 - chinalocked
 - japanonly
 - koreaonly
-- image (Not available yet, just have a space for the jacket)
+- image (Not available yet, just have a space for the jacket) ---

 ### 2.2 Data Persistence